hafriedlander/stable-diffusion-grpcserver/README.md

 - Can load multiple pipelines, such as Stable and Waifu Diffusion, and swap between them as needed
 - Mid and Low VRAM modes for larger generated images at the expense of some performance
 - Adjustable NSFW behaviour
-- Masked painting uses diffusers inpainting when strength < 1, and Parlance's seamless outpainting when strength >= 1
+- Significantly enhanced masked painting:
+  - When Strength < 1, uses normal diffusers inpainting (with improved mask gradient handling)
+  - When Strength >= 1 and <= 2, uses seamless outpainting algorithm.
+    Strength above 1 acts as a boost - the higher the value, the more even areas protected by a mask are allowed to change
+- Euler, Euler_A samplers are currently integrated, and DDIM accepts an ETA parameter
+- Cancel over API (using GRPC cancel will abort the currently in progress generation)

 Core API functions not working yet:

-- Most samplers (like euler_a) are not currently supported in Diffusers
+- Some samplers (like dpm2) are not currently supported in Diffusers

 Thanks to / Credits: